 2. “What of the judges, for they know the law, and know that the number of parchments changes not the law?”

 3. Then Apuzzariah answered, saying unto them, “What matters it to us what the judges say, for we present such a great confusion, that the people will agree with us for fear of having to study the large numbers of parchments for themselves.”

 4. Then shalt they cry out for new judges, who understand the mysteries thought hidden in the parchments, yet which exists not.

 5. Then another asked of Apuzzariah, “Will not the great numbers of parchments require many asses to carry them unto the judges, to be laid before them?”

-6. The Apuzzariah answered, saying unto him, “Asses are plentiful, and new ones born each day; and we shall ask of those who hate the Usurper to lend unto us their asses, or to carry parchments on their own backs to the judges, to be laid before them.
+6. Then Apuzzariah answered, saying unto him, “Asses are plentiful, and new ones born each day; and we shall ask those who hate the Usurper to lend their asses unto us, or to carry parchments on their own backs to the judges, to be laid before them.

-7. And Apuzzariah spake further, saying unto them, “Fear not the lack of asses, or what words thou hast already spoken, and go along with mine endeavor.”
+7. And Apuzzariah spoke further, saying unto them, “Fear not the lack of asses, or what words thou hast already spoken, and go along with mine endeavor.”

 8. Then another one gathered there asked of Apuzzariah, “But who among us shalt prepare this mighty number of parchments, for even were we to list all the laws of the land, they wouldst not cover so great a number of parchments as thou contemplates?

 9. And Apuzzariah replied, saying ” Verily, I say unto you, worry not, for I have this problem well in hand.”